Perito Moreno - A Growing Glacier of El Calafate, Argentina

 Suddenly there was another crackle.
 I whipped out my phone and started a video, watching hopefully at the ice.
 Then came a roar, louder than any lion.
 It groaned and crackled and a huge piece of ice cascaded into the water, sending waves across the calm lake water.
 The separated piece soon disappeared, completely submerged.

-Perito Moreno stands bravely under the scorching sun, who threatens to melt it each day.
+Perito Moreno stands bravely under the scorching sun which threatens to melt it each day.
 It stands against bellowing winds, which seem very eager to blow away pieces of ice.
 Even though Perito Moreno is still and unmoving, it somehow glows with an aura of pure strength.